-Since October 2020 the Friends have had several discussions with local councillors and council staff to try to get the decision to sell the East Lodge reversed.
-Unfortunately, the council are adamant that the sale will go ahead and they will not change this decision despite our raising a petition which has had nearly 1,350 signatures opposing the sale.
-Sign the petition
+From October 2020 the Friends had several discussions with local councillors and council staff to try to get the decision to sell the East Lodge reversed.
+Unfortunately, the Council were adamant that the sale will go ahead and they will not change this decision despite our raising a petition which has had nearly 1,350 signatures opposing the sale.

-Given this decision we are, therefore, continuing to engage with council officers to ensure that the property, which is a Grade 2 listed building, is protected by covenants so that its external appearance is not changed.
-These discussions are ongoing with council officers who fully accept our concerns and are being constructive on the matter.
-At this time the property will not now be put up for sale until early summer.
+Given this decision we continued to engage with council officers to ensure that the property, which is a Grade 2 listed building, is protected by covenants so that its external appearance is not changed.
+Council officers fully accepted our concerns and were constructive on the matter.
+The property will now be put up for sale in September.